 For this cinnamon ice cream, I simply used ground cinnamon.
 You could perhaps add a cinnamon stick to the cream as you are heating it, but I thought that it would be a lot easier just to use ground cinnamon.

-This cinnamon ice cream would be amazing with a side of apple pie, but carbs.
-So that’s a no. However, a slice of low carb ginger cake topped with this cinnamon ice cream would be a hug in a bowl!
+This cinnamon ice cream would be amazing with a side of apple crumble.
+A slice of low carb ginger cake topped with this cinnamon ice cream would be a hug in a bowl!
 Or just scoop yourself a bowl of ice cream and enjoy it by itself.